Who can participate?

 Do I need to already have an idea to participate?

-No, you do not need to already have an idea to participate.
+No, you do not need to already have an idea to participate!
 You will work with your team and mentors to develop and pitch your idea.
-However, if you've already got a project you're passionate about, we invite you to come to Plan-It to enhance it and compete for our prizes.
+However, if you've already got a project you're passionate about, we invite you to come to Plan-It to enhance your idea, work with expert mentors, and compete for our prizes.

 Do I need a team to apply?

-No, you do not need to have a team to apply.
-At the beginning of the event, we will help you form a team of up to five students.
+No, you do not need to have a team to apply!
+Prior to the event date, we will help you form a team of up to five students.
 However, if you already have a team, be sure that each member of the team submits their own application.

 Do I need to know how to code?

-No, coding is not required to participate.
-We are promoting Plan-It as an ideathon to encourage students from all disciplines to apply, as the best ideas are often interdisciplinary.
+Coding is not required to participate.
+Plan-It Earth is an ideathon, rather than a hackathon–we encourage students from all disciplines to apply, as the best ideas are often interdisciplinary.

 What are the themes for this year’s event?